forgedsoftware/measurementcommon/README.md

  - Wikipedia.
 (2014) *Conversion of units*.
 Retrieved from: http://en.wikipedia.org/wiki/Conversion_of_units

 ## License
-Measurement JS is freely distributable under the terms of the MIT license.
+Measurement Common is freely distributable under the terms of the MIT license.